BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Description

-This library includes a suit of functoids that make data encoder that you can use inside BizTalk Mapper.
+This library includes a suite of functoids that provide a data encoder you can use in BizTalk Mapper.

 Base64 Encoder Functoid

-This functoid allows you to convert string object into base64 encoded string.
+This functoid allows you to convert a string object into a base64 encoded string.

 Parameters